-The death of the "off road vehicle defence " is announced.
-Members of the public are safer.
+The death of the "off road vehicle defence" is announced

 For decades Insurers and the Motor Insurance Bureau have refused compensation to injured members of the public just because the negligent driver who caused the injuries was driving an off-road vehicle.
 Now that defence, which was always contrary to principle and undermined the whole raison d'etre of the Road Traffic Act 1988, has been pretty much abolished.
 Mr Justice Bryan in Lewington v MIB EWHC 2848, judgment attached here, ruled that the Act must be interpreted in accordance with the EC Directive on road traffic insurance and that the Directive does not permit derogation from the blanket obligation to insure vehicles used on public roads.